Brazil Supreme Court trial could tarnish Lula's legacy

 The affair has little bearing on the day-to-day dealings of President Dilma Rousseff, who was hand-picked by Lula to succeed him and won the election with his strong support.

-But the trial, expected to last over a month, is being closely watched across Brazil and is the subject of magazine covers, front-page spreads and heated conversations in living rooms, bars and street corners.
+But the trial, expected to last over a month, will be closely watched across Brazil and is the subject of magazine covers, front-page spreads, and heated conversations in living rooms, bars and street corners.

 At stake is the lustrous legacy of Lula, Brazil’s most popular politician.
 He was sluggish in his initial response to the scandal, defending some of the accused, but is still beloved after an eight-year administration during which Brazil’s economy grew by an annual average greater than 4 percent.